Réduire l’Inflammation Naturellement : Les Meilleurs Aliments et Suppléments à Adopter

 2. Omega-3

-Recommended dosage: A common dose is 1,000 to 3,000 mg per day of combined EPA and DHA, but it is best to consult a healthcare professional for a personalized dosage.
+Recommended dosage: A common dose is 1,000 to 3,000 mg per day of combined EPA and DHA, but it is best to consult a healthcare professional for personalized dosing.

 3. Ginger

-Ginger is also available in supplement form and can be used for its anti-inflammatory effects.
+Ginger is also available as a supplement and can be used for its anti-inflammatory effects.

-Recommended dosage: Doses generally range from 500 to 1,000 mg per day, but a medical consultation is recommended for appropriate use.
+Recommended dosage: Dosages typically range from 500 to 1,000 mg per day, but a medical consultation is recommended for proper use.

-The muscle balm Fit-Fit Nature Nutrition will be a perfect complement for your muscle or joint pain.
+Le Fit-Fit Nature Nutrition Muscle Balm will be a perfect complement for your muscle or joint pain.
 Made with the best active natural ingredients, such as arnica and wintergreen, it works effectively.
-A must-have to help reduce your inflammation.
+An essential product to help reduce your inflammation.

 Tips for incorporating these foods and supplements into your daily routine